- Home

 Chemotherapy uses drugs to kill or slow the growth of cancer cells, while causing the least possible damage to healthy cells.

-Generally, chemotherapy is given through a vein (intravenously) over several hours or sometimes as a tablet (orally).
+Generally, chemotherapy is given through a vein (intravenously) over several hours, or as an injection between the skin and the muscle, or sometimes as a tablet (orally).
 Most people have several treatment cycles with rest periods in between.
-The number of sessions varies depending on the drugs prescribed by your oncologist and the type of primary cancer.
+The number of sessions will vary depending on the drugs prescribed by your doctor and the type of primary cancer.

-Side effects – These will depend on the drugs you receive.
-Some people have few side effects; others have more.
+Side effects – These will depend on the chemotherapy drugs you receive.
 Common side effects include fatigue, nausea, diarrhoea, appetite loss, hair loss and increased risk of infections.

 Targeted therapy